RoyallCSGO/KOS/autocomplete for notepad++/README.md

 # Auto complete for notepad++
-download the file and place it in you notepad++ API folder which should be located here
+download the KOS.xml file and place it in your notepad++ API folder which should be located here

 C:\Program Files (x86)\Notepad++\plugins\APIs